Four Hewlett-Packard patents invalidated in ServiceNow case

 | NEW YORK

-NEW YORK A federal judge in California on Tuesday invalidated four Hewlett-Packard Co patents for being too abstract, marking a setback in the company's patent infringement lawsuit against competitor ServiceNow Inc.
+NEW YORK A federal judge in California on Tuesday invalidated four Hewlett-Packard Co (HPQ.N) patents for being too abstract, marking a setback in the company's patent infringement lawsuit against competitor ServiceNow Inc (NOW.N).

 Hewlett-Packard last year accused its competitor, a Santa Clara, California-based software company, of infringing eight patents on software for managing computer networks.
 But the federal court in San Jose, California said four of them were too abstract to deserve legal protection.